sunain-s/MazeBot/README.md

 To run the program use `.\MazeBot.out | java -jar drawapp-4.0.jar` (Linux) or `.\MazeBot.exe | java -jar drawapp-4.0.jar` (Windows)

-The program will run on its own, and `Drawing completed` will be printed in the drawapp display box.
+The program will run automatically, and when done `Drawing completed` will be printed in the drawapp display box.